Unstevable/Feather/README.md

-Final Project for CS460 Graphics (edit this to explain in detail)
+# Feather: A Three.JS Visualization Project & Tribute to Nujabes